-- B. No person owning or harboring or having the care or custody of a dangerous or vicious animal shall suffer or permit such animal to go beyond the premises of such person unless the animal is securely muzzled and restrained with a chain having a minimum tensile strength of three hundred pounds and not exceeding three feet in length or, for animals under twenty pounds, on a chain as determined by the animal control department to be adequate based on the animal's size and strength.
-Such animal shall be under the control of someone able to control and restrain the animal and of eighteen years of age or more. - C. No person shall own or harbor any animal for the purpose of fighting any other animal nor train, torment, badger, bait or use any animal for the purpose of causing or encouraging said animal to unprovoked attacks on human beings or domestic animals.
+B. No person owning or harboring or having the care or custody of a dangerous or vicious animal shall suffer or permit such animal to go beyond the premises of such person unless the animal is securely muzzled and restrained with a chain having a minimum tensile strength of three hundred pounds and not exceeding three feet in length or, for animals under twenty pounds, on a chain as determined by the animal control department to be adequate based on the animal's size and strength.
+Such animal shall be under the control of someone able to control and restrain the animal and of eighteen years of age or more.

+C. No person shall own or harbor any animal for the purpose of fighting any other animal nor train, torment, badger, bait or use any animal for the purpose of causing or encouraging said animal to unprovoked attacks on human beings or domestic animals.
 Nor shall any person outfit any animal with a training device for fighting or attack, such as a weighted collar around the neck of the animal.
 Nor shall any person allow an animal to hang suspended from an object by biting into and hanging onto the object with its jaws.

-- D. No person shall possess, with intent to sell, or offer to sell, breed, or buy or attempt to buy within the city any vicious or dangerous animal. - E. Any person owning or harboring or having the care of any dangerous or vicious animal shall maintain a policy of insurance in an amount not less than three hundred fifty thousand dollars insuring said person against any claim, loss, damage, or injury to persons, domestic animals, or property resulting from acts, whether intentional or unintentional, of the dangerous and vicious animal.
-Such person shall produce evidence of such insurance upon the request of a law enforcement officer or animal control officer. - F. Whenever an animal suspected of being dangerous or vicious is reported, an animal control officer may investigate the circumstances, and if he or she finds that the animal by reason of its acts, propensities, or disposition is a dangerous or vicious animal as defined in this title, he or she may notify the owner in writing stating the facts and circumstances that such determination has been made and that as a dangerous and vicious animal it is to be in the animal control officer's discretion to (a) destroy the animal in the interest of public safety, (b) require that the animal be maintained as required by this section, or (c) determine the animal not to be dangerous or vicious.
+D. No person shall possess, with intent to sell, or offer to sell, breed, or buy or attempt to buy within the city any vicious or dangerous animal.

+E. Any person owning or harboring or having the care of any dangerous or vicious animal shall maintain a policy of insurance in an amount not less than three hundred fifty thousand dollars insuring said person against any claim, loss, damage, or injury to persons, domestic animals, or property resulting from acts, whether intentional or unintentional, of the dangerous and vicious animal.
+Such person shall produce evidence of such insurance upon the request of a law enforcement officer or animal control officer.

+F. Whenever an animal suspected of being dangerous or vicious is reported, an animal control officer may investigate the circumstances, and if he or she finds that the animal by reason of its the animal's acts, propensities, or disposition, there is possible cause to believe it is a dangerous or vicious animal, as defined in this title, he or she may shall commence the process of having the animal declared dangerous or vicious by providing written notice to the owner of the animal.
+The notice shall inform the owner of the general facts and circumstances of the incident(s) that provide a basis for the City's action, shall state that the owner may request an administrative hearing in writing within five (5) business days from service of the notice to determine whether grounds exist for the dangerous or vicious declaration, and shall indicate at the hearing, if one is requested, the owner may present evidence as to why the animal in question should not be declared dangerous or vicious, which include that the animal notify the owner in writing stating the facts and circumstances that such determination has been made and that as a dangerous and vicious animal it is to be in the animal control officer's discretion to (a) be destroyed the animal in the interest of public safety, or (b) be required that the animal to be maintained as required by set forth in this section., or (c) determine the animal not to be dangerous or vicious.
 The notice shall also notify the owner of the right to appeal and the time period for filing an appeal of the determination.